johnsrj/PLEWD/README.md

 ## Diego Cunha
   Second year student of Information Systems on Amazonas's State University, one of the founders of the original idea of the app
+  Intern at SEPLANCTI with experience on finances.
 ## Erica Amoedo
   Second year student of Information Systems on Amazonas's State University, one of the founders of the original idea of the app
 ## William Freitas
   Fourth year student of Computer Engineering.
-  Intern in InDT on Test Automation and responsible for both the app's website and it's tests.
+  Intern at InDT on Test Automation and responsible for both the app's website and it's tests.
 ## Leticia Vieira
   Fourth year student of Computer Engineering.
   Employee at Ludus.
 Software developer.